karanja26/Denial-of-service-DoS-/README.md

 <p align="center">
   step 6.
 The terminal window appears.
 In the terminal window, type sudo su and press Enter to run the programs as a root user.
 Step 7.
-In the [sudo] password for attacker field, type toor as a password and press Enter.
+In the [sudo] password for attacker field, type your root password and press Enter.
 Note: The password that you type will not be visible.
 Step 8.
 Now, type cd and press Enter to jump to the root directory.